 Feed Puppies The Same Food The Breeder Or Adoption Agency Was

 After selecting your puppy, it is important to ask the adoption agency or breeder many questions - including about nutrition.
 Changing your dog's diet can be an important change in their life and can have long-lasting consequences.
 Stick to what the breeder was feeding the puppy and consult your vet before changing their nutritional plan.

 If your dog is healthy, specifically-formulated foods might be all you need to encourage healthy development.
 But if there are underlying conditions or unsure about the right feeding schedule and quantity, you should always speak to your vet.
 In the case of certain conditions - such as diabetes, allergies, or heart disease - your vet will be able to help you craft the best nutritional plan for your puppy.

 The Honest Kitchen Puppy-Friendly Foods

 At The Honest Kitchen, we believe that each dog deserves the best nutrition based on organic, natural, and high-quality ingredients.
-That is why we have formulated special blends suitable for any flavor, health condition, breed, and body size – all of which are made with human-grade ingredients.
-Check out our collection of exclusive puppy-friendly formulas as well.
+That is why we have formulated special blends suitable for any flavor, health condition, breed, and body size - all of which are made with human-grade ingredients.
+Check out our collection of exclusive puppy-friendly recipes as well.